aliakh/demo-java-reflection/article2.md

 ### The Constructor class

-The `Constructor&lt;T>` class (where `T` is the class in which the constructor is declared) represents a reflected constructor.
+The `Constructor<T>` class (where `T` is the class in which the constructor is declared) represents a reflected constructor.
 The class has methods for reading information about the constructor (name, modifiers, parameter types, and thrown exception types) and creating new instances.

 Here is a method that this class declares: